-The actual situation in economics is that Walrasianism, Keynesianism, Marxianism, and Austrianism are provable false (for IS-LM in particular see 2014).
+The actual situation in economics is that Walrasianism, Keynesianism, Marxianism, and Austrianism are provably false (for IS-LM, in particular, see 2014).
 Therefore, you can test until you are blue in the face without the slightest chance of arriving at a meaningful result.

-All this in turn means than economic policy advice or what economists tell about the market economy has no sound foundation whatsoever.
+All this, in turn, means that economic policy advice or what economists tell about the market economy has no sound foundation whatsoever.
 “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum, 1991, p.
 30)

 It is pretty obvious that neither orthodox nor heterodox economists have developed the true economic theory.
-The ultimate cause is that economists are scientifically incompetent.*
+The ultimate cause is that economists are scientifically incompetent.#1

-Let us take Walrasianism as example here: “The program is organized around the following hard core propositions:
+Let us take Walrasianism as an example here: “The program is organized around the following hardcore propositions:

-It is pretty obvious that HC3 and HC6 are nonentities like angels, unicorns, or the Easter Bunny.
-If the foundational propositions, a.k.a. axioms, are false the whole theoretical superstructure is false, and because of this, the whole of Neoclassics is false since more than 140 years.
+It is pretty obvious that HC3 and HC6 are NONENTITIES like angels, unicorns, or the Easter Bunny.
+If the foundational propositions, a.k.a. axioms are false the whole theoretical superstructure is false, and because of this, the whole of Neoclassic is false for more than 140 years.

 It is known since the ancient Greeks: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”
 (Aristotle)